 No. We only accept applications from students studying at a home institution located in the US, including its territories.

 International students enrolled full-time in a degree-granting program at a US institution located in the US or its territories are eligible to apply.
 However, the program does target domestic, underrepresented minorities.
 Students who will receive their bachelor’s degree at an institution located outside of the US and exchange students are NOT eligible to apply.

 Once you are notified of admission into MSRP, you have one – two weeks to accept.

-Students are notified of their acceptance into the program in March.
+Students are notified of their acceptance into the program by March 31st.